skuid/SamplePages/Tools/README.md

 ### <a href="SkuidLicenes_1Month.xml" download="SkuidLicenes_1Month.xml">License Use - One Month</a>

-    -   Summary report that shows a summary of logins for a single month for users that have license to the Skuid Package.
+Summary report that shows a summary of logins for a single month for users that have license to the Skuid Package.
 (Useful when the 6 month report attempts to load too much data and you get an Apex Heap Size error)

+Instructions:
    -  V1 Page API Used
    -  Data source: Uses default Salesforce data source
    -  Design System: None